 - Draw – just like it sounds.
 If you select this as your line type then your machine will ask you to load a pen and it will draw out the design in whatever color pen you chose.
 When you click MAKE IT your machine will follow the lines with the pen and illustrate what you have on the canvas.

-- Score – This option is only available with the Cricut Maker and you will need a Scoring Wheel or the Scoring Stylus.
+- Score – The Scoring Wheel will only work with the Maker.
+Other Cricut machines can use a scoring tool (similar to a pen).
 All your lines will be dashed when you select this option and your machine will score the lines, not cut them out.

 Fill: This option is for printing and for patterns that you might add to your design.
 It can only be used when you have CUT selected as your linetype.

 No Fill is the default setting and it tells the machine that you won’t be using the print and cut feature for your project.